aurelia/skeleton-navigation/skeleton-esnext-aspnetcore/src/skeleton-navigation-esnext-vs/README.md

 9. If you want the changes you are making to be reflected in the browser you can run `gulp watch` in a second terminal window and refresh the page in your browser.

 10. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
 You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.
+(Note: It's possible that a port other than 9000 will be used if there's already something running there.
+Double check the port number to be sure.)

 ## Bundling